Associated British Picture Corporation: From 1958 onwards

 Policies changed after Clark left in January 1958.
 New projects from the company were limited to those using contracted television comedy performers, and investment in independent productions.
 The use of Elstree for television production increased.
 Later successful features from ABPC itself included several films built around the pop singer Cliff Richard, such as The Young Ones (1961) and Summer Holiday (1963).
+The same year, ABPC acquired Associated Talking Pictures (parent of the original Ealing Studios) from The Rank Organisation (who had bought the studio in 1944).

 In 1962, the company acquired 50% of the shares of Anglo-Amalgamated, and made an arrangement with the Grade Organisation to support the production of films by independent producers.
 During the 1960s, however, the fortunes of the company declined, and in 1967 Seven Arts, the new owners of Warner, decided to dispose of its holdings in ABPC which was purchased in 1968 by EMI, who acquired the remaining stock the following year.
 (For the subsequent history, see EMI Films.)
 The entire ABPC library is now owned by StudioCanal.